 There’s one trait that makes Nitin Vig special – Tenacity.
 Having known him for a while, I know more about him than this following post reveals.
 And that I think the quality to hang in there when the chips are down and keep pushing is gonna take him places.
-For now he’s struggling with an envious dilemma – having to choose between 2 good business schools with scholarship.
-Read on and see if you can help him with the decision.
+He had to struggle with an envious dilemma – having to choose between 2 good business schools with scholarship.
+Read on about his journey and the tips he shares.

 How I got into the Kelley MBA and Manchester business school